aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

 Indicates whether updating smart art setting.
 The default value is false.

+**Remarks**

 Only effects after calling Shape.GetResultOfSmartArt() method and the cached shapes exist in the template file.

 **Returns:**
 boolean